Can high school become a toxic environment?

 It’s okay for it to be a weird alternative.

 You can switch schools.
 You can homeschool.
 You can do online school (many school boards offer credits online).
 You can take the GED and then do apprenticeships.
 At 16, you can take online classes in university (that’s what we did with our kids through Athabasca University.
 Then they transferred those credits to the University of Ottawa later).
-I wrote about this a while ago in a post on high school alternatives.

 Or you can help them get super involved in something outside of school so that school doesn’t matter as much.
 I worked about 16 hours a week when I was in high school and loved it.
 My jobs became my life.
 They made me not care about high school.
 I went through the motions, I walked home for lunch so I never had to eat in the cafeteria, and I was considered popular, because I didn’t care one whit.